-- 1. Do not use any lock-tight on the receiver regardless of what some internet assembly instructions tell you. - 2.
+- 1. Do not tap a roll pin in the bolt catch latch hole, USE OUR STAINLESS DOWEL PIN AND SET SCREW ONLY. - 2.
+Do not use any lock-tight on the receiver regardless of what some internet assembly instructions tell you. - 3.
 Chemicals: Generally, you do not need to lubricate polymer products. - a.
 Many oils are combined with rust penetrants which can damage polymer based products. - b.
-Do not utilize brake cleaner or rust penetrants, they penetrate through polymer, similar to how they penetrate into metal. - c.
+Do not utilize brake cleaner (it has Acetone in it) or rust penetrants, they penetrate through polymer, similar to how they penetrate into metal. - c.
 Do not put Acetone on the receiver.
-Acetone will generally instantly destroy, mar, or weaken any polymer-based product.
+Acetone will generally instantly destroy, tarnish, or weaken any polymer-based product.